Turkish lira firms before finance minister's presentation

 Erdogan has called for a boycott of U.S. electronic goods and Turkish media have given extensive coverage to anti-U.S. protests, including videos on social media showing Turks apparently burning dollar bills and destroying iPhones.

-Turkish Airlines (THYAO.IS) and Turk Telekom (TTKOM.IS) have said they will halt advertising in U.S. media.
+Turkish Airlines and Turk Telekom have said they will halt advertising in U.S. media.

 On Wednesday night, a group of Istanbul taxi drivers hung Turkish flags on their cars and sounded their horns as they drove in convoy to the U.S. consulate, laying a black wreath there in protest, the Demiroren news agency said.